ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 # ChangeLog

+## Changes between ietf-05 and ietf-06

+- Clarifications and nits based on feedback from Rasmus Dahlberg.

 ## Changes between ietf-04 and ietf-05

 - STH and SCT data formats changed to support CT v1 and v2.